Arts Centre

 About

-1 – SG Halle 1: Performing arts studio and multipurpose venue (Operational since 2022) / 2 – SG Open Air Stage (Opening Summer 2026) / 3 – SG Galleries: Exhibition space for visual and time-based arts (Opening Summer 2027) / 4 – SG Workshops: Construction workshops & Applied arts workspace (Opening Summer 2028) / 5 – SG Halle 2: Future main venue with performing & visual arts exhibition spaces.
+1 – SG Arts Centre Halle 1: Performing arts studio and multipurpose venue (operational since 2022); pop-up cafeteria during events; full cafeteria opening summer 2027 / 2 – SG Arts Centre Open Air Stage: Outdoor stage (opening summer 2026) / 3 – SG Arts Centre Galleries: Exhibition spaces for visual and time-based arts (opening summer 2028) / 4 – SG Arts Centre Workshops: Flexible workspaces (opening summer 2028) / 5 – SG Arts Centre Halle 2: Future main venue (opening 2030)

-1 – SG Yellow Houses: One operational guest house (since 2022) and another planned for renovation in 2026-2027 / 2 – SG Distillery Guest Rooms: 12 guest rooms with private bathrooms, available from Spring 2026. / 3 – SG Workshops Guest Houses: Five guest rooms with private bathrooms, available from Summer 2028. / 4 – Schloss Mentin: Additional guest rooms, available when not in use by the educational facility.
+1 – SG Arts Centre Yellow Guest Houses: One guest house operational since 2022; two additional guest houses becoming accessible between 2026 and 2028 / 2 – SG Distillery Guest Rooms: Twelve guest rooms with private bathrooms (opening summer 2027) / 3 – SG Workshops Guest Rooms: Five guest rooms with private bathrooms (opening summer 2029) / 4 – Schloss Mentin: Additional guest rooms available when not used by the training facility

 Timeline